top of page

 “Seeing those moose gives us something to work with,” Caines said.

-Heading up in the Argo during the first hour of daylight the next morning, Tony paused at a fork in the trail.
-He wanted to head higher and again hike to the high-ground platform stand, declaring, “You get more an advantage up high when you’re looking for a trophy moose.”
+Heading up in the Argo during the first hour of daylight the next morning, Tony paused at a fork in the trail, a place of decision where you either head to camp or venture higher on foot.
+He wanted to head higher and again hike to the high-ground platform stand.
+"You get more an advantage up high when you’re looking for a trophy moose,” he said.
 For two reasons, I preferred traveling straight to camp.
 First, an Argo makes a helluva lot of noise.
 The sooner we quieted it, the sooner moose might settle down and respond to calling.
 A quiet late morning might result in a productive afternoon or, at least, opportunity the next morning.
 Second, I wasn’t keen on another sweat fest; it was even windier than the day before and that high-ground stand was totally exposed.
+A third might be that I'm simply getting old and was willing to chance it closer to the camp.
+Plus, that's the area where we saw the moose the day prior.

 The only shot I had was a nearly head-on frontal.
 That’s not always the best look, but it’s one familiar to me having taken deer, kudu and a summer 2021 Cape buffalo that way.
 I established a solid rest and centered The Steiner Predator 4 scope’s crosshairs near the base of the bull’s neck, slightly skewed to the left shoulder.
 At the trigger squeeze, all I could see was a flash of brown followed by a geyser of water shooting high from the ground.
 Clearly, the Hornady ELD-X 200-grain round had rammed home.
-Watching the scenario through his binoculars Caines thought so, too.
+Watching the scenario through his binoculars, Caines thought so, too.
 In the “best laid plans” category, we had hoped to collect video of the moose responding to the call, coming in, taking the shot, etc. Sorry, but this bull was acting too tense for me.
-From the time the moose arrived until the shot, only about 8 seconds passed.
+From the time the moose arrived until the shot, only about 8 seconds elapsed.

 Caribou Postscript